 If you start with seated yoga poses, you will find it may be an easier place to begin.
 You don’t need to worry about balance and support.
 The earth supports you instead.
 The Universe is waiting to support you in your seated yoga stretches and postures.

 Sitting yoga poses on the ground/floor are very beneficial because the postures we use from sitting on a chair train our muscles to contract and shorten.
 This causes us pain and tension, instead of extending, lengthening and stretching us.
-With the shortening (chronic contraction) of the hip muscles from sitting long periods of time comes back pain and hip pain, from muscles like the of iliopsoas, of piriformis, and others.
+With the shortening (chronic contraction) of the hip muscles from sitting for long periods of time comes back pain and hip pain, from muscles like the iliopsoas, of piriformis, and others.

 It is only from the benefits of yoga and of foam rolling that you can reverse the problems of chronic muscle tension in the hips and back due to the chronic muscle shortening from sitting.

 If you are a yoga newbie, see my articles on beginners yoga, and my additional yoga tips for everyone.
 They will help you get started with best practices.
 I think it is wonderful to start learning yoga at home.
 Developing your own home practice is very important, where you can experiment in the privacy of your own home.